Get trial

 Transparency and accountability are key principles in the use of big data.
 By being transparent about our methods and sources of data, we can help others understand how we arrived at our conclusions.
 This can help build trust and credibility with stakeholders.

-In addition, being accountable means being open to feedback and criticism from others.
-This can help us identify flaws in our methods or biases in our data that we might have missed otherwise.
+Accountability means being willing to explain, defend and, if necessary, revise our work.
+Being open to feedback and criticism from others can help us identify flaws in our methods or biases in our data that we might have missed otherwise.

 Check out the following videos that discuss the importance of data analysis and visualization in making better decisions.